 - Cloth napkin

-Fold in a Half Vertical
+Fold in Half Vertically

-The first official step is to fold your napkin in a half vertical style.
+The first step is to fold your napkin in a half from right to left.
 Initially lay the entire napkin on a flat surface and then proceed to fold in half vertically.
-An important tip here is to make sure corners are aligned before moving to the next step.Continue to 5 of 8 below.
+Make sure the corners are aligned before moving to the next step.

-Bottom Half of Napkin Comes Up
+Fold Bottom Half Up

-Take hold of the very bottom of the napkin and bring it to where the bottom edge lays a bit more than to the midpoint of the napkin.
-Following this find the new bottom and fold it up so it reaches the same line.Continue to 6 of 8 below.
+Next, take hold of the very bottom of the napkin and bring it up to where the bottom edge lays a bit more than the midpoint of the napkin.
+Then, find the new bottom and fold it up so it reaches the same line.

-Fold in one side to the center of the napkin and you will find you have created a small pouch on the lower half of the fold.
-Take the other side of your napkin and tuck it into that pouch.
-Smooth out your work and flip over for the next step.Continue to 8 of 8 below.
+Now, flip the napkin over and smooth it out a touch.
+Fold over the napkin's left side to meet the new center of your napkin.
+This will create a small pouch on the lower half of the fold.
+Take the other side of your napkin, fold it back, and tuck it into that pouch.
+Smooth out your work and flip over for the next step.